cawdevcoye/Exponential-Tree-Search/README.md

 Calculate Function:
   It parses the set of nodes defined as the recursive set of left child nodes starting at the root node.
 This set of nodes is the defined initial search set (Not explicitly represented in the code).
-This parse process performs a single calculation which represents a search of multiple sets of information.
-This parse is a base 2 Logarithm, and is performed against the current search value (A base 2 logarithm is used as the recursive-left set of nodes are all based on exponentiation).
+This parse process performs a single calculation which represents a search of multiple pieces of information.
+This parse uses a base 2 Logarithm, and is performed against the current search value (A base 2 logarithm is used as the recursive-left set of nodes are all based on exponentiation).
 This calculation (Log2 +1 of current search criteria) yields the root node of a new tree to search for the criteria in.
 Afterwards the goal state is tested.
 If the numeric label of the new height variable is not equal to the relative search criteria (which initially is the provided search criteria), then a tree of height=(calculated value) is utilized, and the search criteria is updated through an offset.
 This offset has the effect of taking the initial/current tree (the tree is also not explicitly represented), and updating the criteria such that the relative location of the original search criteria is maintained in the new tree.
 This process repeats until the currently tested value (Through the logarithm calculation) is equal to the relative search criteria/coordinate.
-After that, a formula is used to calculate the solution, which will either be search_criteria +1 or adding an exponent to the search criteria.
+After that, a formula is used to calculate the solution, which will either be search_criteria +1 or adding a power of two to the search criteria.

 # Numbers
   Height: h (Utilized as number of Layers, not 0 indexed Height)